akka/akka/akka-docs/rst/scala/http/client-side/client-https-support.rst

 Client-Side HTTPS Support
 =========================

-Akka HTTP supports TLS encryption on the client-side as well as on the :ref:`server-side <serverSideHTTPS>`.
+Akka HTTP supports TLS encryption on the client-side as well as on the :ref:`server-side <serverSideHTTPS-scala>`.

 .. warning: